Alan Vega goes on a Strip to Saturn

 Démarrer

-Alan Vega (1938-2016) born in Brooklyn was an American musician, vocalist and sculptor and half of the duo Suicide.
-He began his career as a visual artist, gaining notoriety for his “light sculptures” eventually Vega opened his own lower Manhattan gallery space, which he dubbed the Project of Living Artists.
+Born in Brooklyn, Alan Vega (1938-2016) was an American musician, vocalist and sculptor and half of the duo Suicide.
+Emblematic figure of the proto-punk, he began his career as a visual artist, gaining notoriety for his « light sculptures » eventually Vega opened his own lower Manhattan gallery space, which he dubbed the Project of Living Artists.
 Suicide disbanded in 1980, and both Vega and Rev undertook solo careers.
+With Saturn Strip, Alan Vega takes a bold turn towards rockabilly-tinged synth-pop.
+Released in 1983 on Elektra Records, this album marks a notable collaboration with Ric Ocasek (The Cars) on production, and Al Jourgensen (Ministry) on keyboards, bringing a subtle industrial touch to the whole.

 Laisser un commentaire